okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/role-assignment/index.md

 ###### service

   The service in which the resource belongs to.
-Each resource only belongs to one resource.
+Each resource only belongs to one service.
   The following are the supported services.

 | Service           |  ORN service value    |